Cathie Wood's ARK Invest piles into UiPath, trims Tesla

-Cathie Wood's ARK Invest snapped up shares of automation software provider UiPath Inc (PATH.N) in its strong stock market debut on Wednesday, while trimming some holdings in Tesla.
+(Reuters) - Cathie Wood’s ARK Invest snapped up shares of automation software provider UiPath Inc in its strong stock market debut on Wednesday, while trimming some holdings in Tesla.

 UiPath’s shares surged 23.2% in their New York Stock Exchange debut, underscoring investors’ appetite for high-growth tech stocks.